-When he was working at his father's wine store, he started an online store which wasn't common for businesses to do back then.
-It was probably the mid to late 90's so he was ahead of the curve.
+When he was working at his father's wine store, he started an online store, which wasn't common for businesses to do back then.
+It was probably the mid to late 90's so he was way ahead of the curve.

-He was big on Google Adwords when it came out and when asked what one of his regrets was, he regrets not spending more money on Google Adwords because he understood how effective it was and how undervalued it was at the time so he could made more sales by spending more on Adwords.
+He was big on Google Adwords when it came out and when asked what one of his regrets was, he replied that he regrets not spending more money on Google Adwords because he understood how effective it was and how undervalued it was at the time.
+He said he could have sold more by spending more on Adwords.

 Your DNA dictates your passion — whatever it is you were born to do; being authentic, and being perceived as such by your audience, relies on your ability to ensure that every decision you make when it comes to your business is rooted in being true to yourself.

 I firmly believe that the path to your successful business literally lies in the twists and turns of your own double helix.

 [My introduction to my wine show] is not exactly what some wine lovers are looking for in a wine expert, and I lose about 12% of my viewers right off the bat because I yell and scream like a maniac.
 For a businessman like me, that number is intolerable, I desperately want to change the opening of my show to something a little calmer, more refined, something that won’t scare people away.
 But I can’t, because that yelling, screaming, super excited guy is who I am.

 Everyone — EVERYONE — needs to start thinking of themselves as a brand.
 It’s no longer an option; it’s a necessity.

 It’s never a bad time to start a business unless you’re starting a mediocre business.

 When viewers posted comments on a recent episode of Diggnation saying that I was obnoxious in the forums of the show, I stayed up until 4 AM apologizing to everyone one of them.